RandyWilkinson/PeopleSearchApp/README.md

 This repository holds a simple application built to search for people.
 This application was built using Visual Studio 2019, Asp.net Core Web Api, and Angular.

 ## Installation
-Once you have cloned this repository and installed the dependencies below, the next step is to install and setup the .Net Core backend.
+Once you have cloned this repository and installed the dependencies below, the next step is to install and setup the .Net Core backend then the Angular Frontend.
 * .Net Core Rest Api
 	* MS Sql Server Database
 		* Open a cmd window in the PeopleSearchApp\PeopleSearchApi directory